-Driver’s along the Earl Rudder Freeway in the late 1990s must have though it a peculiar site to watch three attractive residential homes being built next to the northbound feeder road south of Rock Prairie.
+Drivers along the Earl Rudder Freeway in the late 1990s must have though it a peculiar sight to watch three attractive residential homes being built next to the southbound feeder road between Barron and Rock Prairie Roads.

 Who in their right mind would want to live that close to College Station’s East Bypass?

 Well, Randy French thought it was an ideal location.